-Setting up a Direct Debit is simple and easy to set up and saves you time.
-Lewes tenants can choose to pay fortnightly, monthly or fourweekly in advance.
-Monthly payments are requested on the 1st of every month.
-Eastbourne tenants can choose to pay weekly, fortnightly, or monthly in advance.
-Monthly payments are requested on the 1st, 4th, 7th,11th, 14th, 18th, 21st, 25th and 28th of every month.
-You can download a Direct Debit form from our website: www.lewes-eastbourne.gov.uk/ payments/pay-your-rent/
+A Direct Debit is simple and easy to set up and saves you time.
+There are a selection of dates available to choose from, details are available on the direct debit form.
+You can download a Direct Debit form from our website: www.lewes-eastbourne.gov.uk/ payments/pay-your-rent